DataDog/documentation/content/en/continuous_integration/guides/critical_path_with_gitlab.md

 ### Using Impact on Latency value

-You can find your CI Jobs with the highest impact in your CI sorting all the CI Jobs on the critical path by `Impact on Latency`.
+You can identify the CI Jobs with the highest impact on your CI by sorting by `Impact on Latency`.

-This measure is takes into account, not only the CI Job duration, but the number of times that a particular job is executed.
+This metric helps you to determine quickly which CI Jobs require attention to <u>achieve the best effort-to-benefit ratio</u> for overall CI improvement, as it accounts, not only for the CI Job duration, but also for the frequency with which a particular CI Job is executed.

 **Example**

-In the previous image, we can observe that the two first rows corresponds to a different kind of a CI Job:
+In the previous image, we can observe that the first two rows correspond to different types of CI Jobs:

-- The `tests` CI Job executed in the `shopist/cart-service` repository has an average duration of 5 mins executed around 2500 times.
+- The `tests` CI Job, executed in the `shopist/cart-service repository`, has an average duration of 5 minutes and runs approximately 2,500 times.
+This is undoubtedly the CI Job with the highest impact on this repository.
+Improving it would yield the most significant improvement in our CI performance.
-- The `build` CI Job executed in the `shopist/cart-service` repository has an average duration of less than 2 minutes, but the number of times is almost x2 than the `tests` CI Job.
-That makes that the `Impact on Latency` is in second place, even though the CI Job duration is substantially minor.
+- The `build` CI Job, also executed in the `shopist/cart-service` repository, has an average duration of less than 2 minutes but is executed almost twice as often as the `tests` CI Job.
+As a result, its `Impact on Latency` ranks second, despite its significantly shorter duration.

-TBD

 [1]: /resources/json/civisibility-critical-path-gitlab-dashboard.json
 [2]: /dashboards/